This post contains affiliate links.

 Servings: 6 servings

-This baked falafel recipe uses canned chickpeas to give you easier, healthier homemade falafel (in less time!)
-With helpful tips and step-by-step photos and video, this is a foolproof vegetarian falafel that's sure to be a hit.
+This baked falafel recipe uses canned chickpeas to give you easier, healthier homemade falafel (in less time!).
+With helpful tips, step-by-step photos, and video, this is a foolproof vegetarian falafel that will surely be a hit.

 Ingredients